The Benefits of a Keto Diet

-Keto and LCHF are being cited in countries all over the world including the UK as the way forward to combat and reduce the obesity crisis, reverse and prevent type 2 diabetes and many, many other health conditions that can be successfully managed or completely cured, through changing our food.
+Keto and LCHF are being cited in countries all over the world including the UK as the way forward to help combat and reduce the obesity crisis.
+It is being advocated to help reverse and prevent type 2 diabetes.
+Many other health conditions can be successfully managed or reversed simply by changing our food.

 How Does Keto Work?

-A keto diet eliminates all the nasty, overly processed, fake foods from your plate.
-Namely sugar and refined carbs like grains and cereals.
-And keto replaces them with natural, real, whole foods and healthy low carb vegetables in abundance.
+A ketogenic diet eliminates overly processed, fake foods from your plate.
+Unhealthy food such as sugar and refined carbohydrates like grains and cereals are removed from your diet.
+When you are following keto, you replace them with natural, real, whole foods, including lots of healthy low-carb vegetables.
 What could be better for you?
-You can read more about “What Is Keto?” in our blog.
+You can read more about “What Is Keto?” in my blog.

 Benefits of a keto diet

-Fat is not the enemy, it never was!
-Sugar and refined, starchy carbohydrates are more to blame for some of the health conditions previously associated with consuming too much saturated fat!
-There is an abundance of research published online and many books that go into the science behind keto and LCHF diets.
-(We have listed some of our favourite sources at the end of this list).
+Fat is not the enemy, and it never was!
+We know this now.
+In fact, we have known this for decades.
+Unfortunately, fat, instead of sugar, was demonised and portrayed as the most unhealthy food we can consume.
+Research, which has been going on for many years, shows us that sugar and refined carbohydrates are more to blame for many of the health issues we face in the modern world.
+There are copious amounts of research papers published online about this.
+Many books go into the science behind keto and LCHF diets as well.
+(I have listed some of my favourite sources at the end of this list).

 So, what health benefits can a keto diet give you?